 Warning Stickers and Boots

 Vehicles with four or more unpaid citations will receive a warning sticker and the responsible individual must contact Parking Services within 10 business days to arrange payment of the citations.
-After 10 days your vehicle may be immediately impounded on-campus by use of a boot or similar device.
-A fee of $100, plus all fees and fines owed must be paid in full for the removal of the boot.
-Any unauthorized attempt to remove the boot from the vehicle by anyone other than Parking Services or the CSU Police Department is a violation and is subject to criminal charges.
+After 10 days the vehicle will be impounded on-campus by use of a boot or similar device.
+A fee of $100, plus all fees owed must be paid in full for removal of the boot.
+Unauthorized attempt to remove the boot from the vehicle by anyone other than Parking Services or the CSU Police Department is a violation and is subject to criminal charges.

-A boot will also be placed on any vehicle displaying a counterfeit permit or a permit reported as lost or stolen, and a citation will be issued for misuse of permit.
-The vehicle will be released upon the return of the permit and payment of fines, boot fee, and towing charges.
-Because of the seriousness of this offense you may not be allowed to park on campus for the remainder of the academic year.
+A vehicle will be immobilized with a boot or similar device, for criminal and or safety violations.
+The vehicle will be released upon payment of fines, boot fee, and towing charges and will may not be allowed to park on campus for the remainder of the academic year.